Binary vision: The merging black hole binary mass distribution via iterative density estimation: Results from GWTC-3

 We may also derive the distribution of mass ratio $q$ from our 2-d rate estimate.
 We plot this for various representative values of primary mass in Fig.~\ref{fig:massratio}, and compare to a typical power law $\propto q^{1.5}$.
 First, we see that the $q$ distribution varies over primary mass; hence, models where it is forced to the same form over the whole mass range are likely to have nontrivial bias.
 For some primary masses, $p(q)$ is consistent with a monotonic increasing function such as a positive power, but for others it clearly decreases over some of the range.
 Roughly, if $m_1$ is close to a peak then $p(q)$ is consistent with an increasing power law, but for other values the mass ratio rather shows a maximum at intermediate values, down to $q\sim 0.5$ for $m_1=15$ or $m_1=70$.

-This behaviour may suggest that the primary and secondary masses are independently drawn from similar distributions, modulo a $q$-dependent ``pairing factor''~\citep{Fishbach:2019bbm} which influences the relative probability of binary merger.
-However the preference towards $q\sim 1$ seen in previous work is not confirmed here. \cite{Callister:2023tgi} reached a similar conclusion although assuming a ``universal'' $p(q)$ over all primary masses.
+This behaviour may suggest that the primary and secondary masses are independently drawn from similar distributions, modulo a $q$-dependent ``pairing factor''~\citep{Fishbach:2019bbm} which influences the relative probability of binary merger; (recent work by \citet{Farah:2023swu} further explores the case of similar or identical underlying primary and secondary mass distributions).
+In any case, the preference towards $q\sim 1$ seen in previous work is not confirmed here. \cite{Callister:2023tgi} reached a similar conclusion, although assuming a ``universal'' distribution $p(q)$ over all primary masses.

 \paragraph{Results including GW190814} We also estimate the 2-d and 1-d integrated merger rates using our iterative reweighted KDE method when the outlier event GW190814~\citep{LIGOScientific:2020zkf}, which has a mass ratio $\mathcal{O}(10)$ and a secondary mass barely above the likely neutron star maximum mass, is included in the BBH population.
 Detailed results are presented in Appendix~\ref{app:190814}: roughly summarizing the trends seen there, the bulk of the estimated distribution remains little changed by the addition of the extra event, although the peak in secondary mass below $10\,\msun$ is shifted towards lower values and both higher and broader; this is likely due to a general increase in KDE bandwidth when optimized with cross-validation.
 (In parameterized models the estimated mass distribution is also highly sensitive to inclusion of GW190814~\citep{Abbott:2020gyp,KAGRA:2021duu}.)
 It is not clear whether other methods for bandwidth choice would yield more accurate estimates; higher event statistics in the low $m_2$ regime are clearly desirable.